Vatshayan/Image-Recognition-Project/README.md

 # Image-Recognition-Project
-Image recognition and Classification Project for college students.
+A Beautiful and Top class Image recognition and Classification Project for college students.

 ## SYNOPSIS-